archmage/archmage.github.io/content/post/git-gud-an-analysis-of-game-skill.md

 Something to keep in mind is that these are all effectively "meters", in that you can personally rate yourself as a competent Professional but not a particularly savvy Mastermind, for instance.
 You might occasionally have a penchant for delving into Academic-adjacent endeavours, and when the mood strikes you might be known to spend an evening embracing your inner Heartfelt.
 Under no circumstances would you ever indulge in Champion-esque pursuits, though.
 Probably.
 That shit's _way_ too hard.

 A lot of discussions around people having to "git gud" and such are _wildly_ inappropriate useless sentiments that attempt to erase most of the above archetypes.
 My whole point with this is that Heartfelt and Academic players _are_ good... it's just that the way we discuss "good" has been a conversation dominated by Champions for the most part.

+It's also totally okay to only have one of these you identify with!
+I'm sure there's plenty of players out there that are 100% about that Heartfelt life, and could not care less what endgame content in MMOs looks like, let alone plays like.
+These people are _just as valid_ as those who relentlessly pursue difficult content. **Nobody is better than anyone else based on _which_ style(s) of "good" they care about.**

 If you've made it this far, consider how your _own_ notions of "good at games" relate to these archetypes!
 There's probably others I've missed here - much like [my previous post on achievement types](/post/on-achievements/), if there's any others you can think of, please let me know via [my Discord server](https://discord.gg/3aNgZ5h) or [my Contact form](/contact/).